How Can We Help?

 Helix

-The Helix refers to a helical wire.
+The “Helix” refers to a wire curved into a circular helical shape.

-Fig. 1: “Start – Radius – Pitch – Turns” option in the Helix page of the Draw dialog box.
+Fig. 1: “Start – Radius – Pitch – Turns” option in the Helix page of the Draw dialog box for the Helix.

-Fig. 4: “Start – End – Radius – Turns” option in the Helix page of the Draw dialog box.
+Fig. 4: “Start – End – Radius – Turns” option in the Helix page of the Draw dialog box for the Helix.

 Table of Contents